Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.3.6">3.6.
 Relationships</a>

-The API implementation MAY describe many-to-many relationships between entries along with OPTIONAL human-readable descriptions that describe the relationship.
+The API implementation MAY describe many-to-many relationships between entries along with OPTIONAL human-readable descriptions that describe each relationship.
 These relationships can be to the same, or to different, entry types.

 In responses that use the jsonapi format, such relationships MUST be communicated using the `"relationships"` field of the response encoded as jsonapi relationship objects in accordance with the [jsonapi specification](https://jsonapi.org/format/1.0/#document-resource-object-relationships).
 The OPTIONAL human-readable description is provided in the `"description"` field inside the `"meta"` dictionary of a relationship.